General Academic Information

 Course Prerequisite Failure

-If students fail a prerequisite course, they must repeat and successfully complete the prerequisite before beginning the next course.
+If students fail a prerequisite course, they must repeat and complete the prerequisite before beginning the next course.
 This course repetition could result in a more extended period than is usually required of students to complete the requirements for graduation.

 Repetition of Courses